HiImKarl/HiImKarl.github.io/_posts/2017-2-8-Learning-AVL-Trees-4.md

 3. Deletion
 4. Iteration

-There are many tools/frameworks you could use to benchmark, we will simply time the code with the standard library ```high_precision_clock```.
-We can compare our AVL tree to the standard library ```set``` container, which is typically (but not always) implemented as a Red-Black tree.
-I am testing this on Ubuntu 16.04 with g++ 6.3, and no compiler optimization flags.
+There are many tools/frameworks you could use to benchmark, we will simply time the code with the STL ```high_precision_clock```.
+We can compare our AVL tree to ```std::set```, which is typically (but not always) implemented as a Red-Black tree.
+I am testing this on Ubuntu 16.04 with g++ 6.3, with no compiler optimization flags.

 If you don't know what a red black tree is, it supports the same methods with the same time complexity as an AVL tree, but usually AVL trees are faster at finding nodes and slower at inserting/deleting them.
 That is roughly how we should expect the performances to compare.
-That being said, it is highly probably certain optimizations/tradeoffs were made to ```std::set```, so our expectations will probably be wrong.
+That being said, it is almost certain that specific optimizations/tradeoffs were made to ```std::set```, so our expectations will probably be wrong.

 If you want to run the benchmarking code, cd into the root directory (/AVL) of the sample code and run: